spyder-ide/spyder/doc/installation.rst

   .. warning::

+     *This is not necessary anymore since version 2.2.5.*

      * To be able to use the app that comes with this dmg on *Mountain Lion* (10.8) you need to install `XQuartz <http://xquartz.macosforge.org/>`_ first.
      * To generate plots in *Snow Leopard* (10.6) you need to install first